microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

-### Azure Cognitive Search - enabling Semantic Search
+### Azure AI Search - enabling Semantic Search

-After deploying the solution accelerator, you can optionally enable the semantic search capability on your Azure Cognitive Search Index.
-In Azure Cognitive Search, semantic search measurably improves search relevance by using language understanding to re-rank search results and can enable more relevant and meaningful results while searching the mined insights.\
+After deploying the solution accelerator, you can optionally enable the semantic search capability on your Azure AI Search Index.
+In Azure AI Search, semantic search measurably improves search relevance by using language understanding to re-rank search results and can enable more relevant and meaningful results while searching the mined insights.\
 \